Frequently Asked Questions

 of each country.
 Some regions have close ties with Spain and Europe and are therefore

 influenced by languages like French and Portuguese.
-Countries with closer to the
+Countries with closer ties to the

 United States (like Mexico) have been influenced greatly by (American) English.